Photo from Unsplash

 Morning

-The Christian should never think or speak lightly of unbelief.
-For a child of God to mistrust God’s love, His truth, His faithfulness, must be greatly displeasing to Him.
-How can we ever grieve Him—by doubting His upholding grace?
-Christian! it is contrary to every promise of God’s precious Word that you should ever be forgotten or left to perish.
-If it could be so, how could He be true who has said, “Can a woman forget her nursing child, that she should not have compassion on the son of her womb?
-Yes, they may forget—yet will I never forget you.”
-What were the value of that promise, “The mountains shall depart, and the hills be removed; but My kindness shall not depart from you, neither shall the covenant of My peace be removed, says the Lord who has mercy on you.”
-Where were the truth of Christ’s words, “I give unto My sheep eternal life; and they shall never perish, neither shall any man pluck them out of My hand.
-My Father, who gave them Me, is greater than all; and no man is able to pluck them out of My Father’s hand.”
-Where were the doctrines of grace?
-They would be all disproved—if one child of God would perish.
-Where were the veracity of God, His honor, His power, His grace, His covenant, His oath—if any of those for whom Christ has died, and who have put their trust in Him, should nevertheless be cast away?
+A Christian should never take unbelief lightly.
+For a child of God to doubt His love, His truth, or His faithfulness is deeply displeasing to Him.
+How can we grieve Him by doubting His sustaining grace?
+Christian, it is contrary to every promise in God's precious Word for you to think you could ever be forgotten or abandoned.
+If that were possible, how could He be true who said, “Can a woman forget her nursing child, that she should have no compassion on the son of her womb?
+Even if she forgets, I will never forget you.”
+What would be the value of the promise, “The mountains may depart, and the hills be removed, but My steadfast love shall not depart from you, and My covenant of peace shall not be removed”?
+How could Christ's words be true when He said, “I give them eternal life, and they shall never perish; no one will snatch them out of My hand.
+My Father, who has given them to Me, is greater than all; no one can snatch them out of My Father’s hand”?
+What would happen to the doctrines of grace?
+They would be disproved if just one child of God were to perish.
+Where would God’s truth, honor, power, grace, covenant, and oath be if even one person who trusted in Christ were cast away?

-Banish those unbelieving fears which so dishonor God.
-Arise, shake yourself from the dust, and put on your beautiful garments.
+Banish those unbelieving fears that dishonor God.
+Arise, shake off the dust, and clothe yourself in the beautiful garments of faith.

-Remember that it is sinful to doubt His Word wherein He has promised you that you shall never perish.
-Let the eternal life within you express itself in confident rejoicing.
+Remember, it is sinful to doubt His Word, in which He has promised that you shall never perish.
+Let the eternal life within you express itself in joyful confidence.

 Evening

-The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid? — Ps 27:1
+The LORD is my light and my salvation—whom shall I fear?
+The LORD is the stronghold of my life—whom shall I dread? — Ps 27:1 BSB

-Here is personal interest—“my light,” “my salvation”; the soul is assured of it, and therefore declares it boldly.
-Into the soul at the new birth divine light is poured as the precursor of salvation; where there is not enough light to reveal our own darkness and to make us long for the Lord Jesus, there is no evidence of salvation.
-After conversion our God is our joy, comfort, guide, teacher, and in every sense our light—He is light within, light around, light reflected from us, and light to be revealed to us.
+Here we see personal assurance—“my light,” “my salvation.”
+The soul is confident and boldly declares it.
+At the moment of the new birth, divine light is poured into the soul, signaling the arrival of salvation.
+Without enough light to reveal our darkness and make us long for the Lord Jesus, there is no evidence of salvation.
+After conversion, God becomes our joy, comfort, guide, and teacher—He is light within us, light around us, light shining from us, and light yet to be revealed to us.

 “The Lord is the strength of my life.”
-Here is a third glowing epithet, to show that the writer’s hope was fastened with a threefold cord which could not be broken.
-We may well accumulate words of praise where the Lord lavishes deeds of grace.
-Our life derives all its strength from God; and if He deigns to make us strong, we cannot be weakened by all the machinations of the adversary.
+Here, the writer adds a third powerful description to show how securely his hope is anchored.
+He binds his hope with a threefold cord that cannot be broken.
+We too can pile up words of praise when the Lord lavishes us with deeds of grace.
+Our life draws all its strength from God, and if He chooses to make us strong, no scheme of the enemy can weaken us.

 “Of whom shall I be afraid?”
-The bold question looks into the future as well as the present.
-“If God is for us,” who can be against us, either now or in time to come?
+This bold question looks ahead as well as to the present.
+“If God is for us, who can be against us,” now or in the future?

 Morning and Evening - June 16